cerebrusinc/frenchmaid/README.md

 You can report any bugs or improvements [here](https://github.com/lewisjr/home-app/issues), I will try to address them as soon as possible.
 Feel free to suggest any other files or folders you think it should delete (e.g .pytest_cache) with all context on how they appear.
 I will happily make it a possiblity without breaking the current format!
 To the best of my abilites of course, and the github page will be updated on any changes.

 # Version History

+## v0.1.2

+Minor patch 2; License has been updated to Apache from MIT effective from the date of this release.
+Notes on potential path problems that can arise from installation on Windows have been added to the README.

 ## v0.1.1